qqkookie/NaraiMudLegacy/README.md

 ## Directories and contents

-`'src'` and `'include'` are C source code in old ANSI C.
+* `'src'` and `'include'` are source code written in old ANSI C.
-`'utils'` contains source code of tools and scripts for operation and game development.
+* `'utils'` contains source code of tools and scripts for operation and game development.
-`'lib'` is directory where mud server actually run in, containing all game data like zone, and player info and items.
+* `'lib'` is directory where mud server actually run in, containing all game data like zone, and player info and items.
-You will need `'bin'` and `'log'` directory for mud operation.
+* You will need `'bin'` and `'log'` directory for mud operation.
-`'OLD'` contains unused code and data like old version, back up, and left-overs collected here for history.
+* `'OLD'` contains unused code and data like old version, back up, and left-overs collected here for history.

 ## Current Narai